ppy/osu-wiki/news/2023/2023-02-10-osumonthly-7.md

 #### A Year In Mapping 2022

-At the beginning of the year, this small project made by [YamYA](https://osu.ppy.sh/users/4470854) was much talked about because it presents a very visual way of viewing the data of maps ranked throughout 2022.
+At the beginning of the year, this small project made by ::YamYA::{ user-id=4470854 } was much talked about because it presents a very visual way of viewing the data of maps ranked throughout 2022.
 In this way, [A Year In Mapping 2022](https://lookerstudio.google.com/u/0/reporting/394c39bb-6630-4ff7-9794-6ae73b2e7d95/page/hj1uB) using the [Looker Studio](https://lookerstudio.google.com/) tool has made it possible to enable filters to display statistics only for certain countries or modes, allowing mappers to see where they stand in relation to others.
 If you haven't had a chance to take a look yet, don't hesitate!

 #### The Mappers Table

-[The Mappers Table Podcast](https://www.youtube.com/@themapperstablepodcast) is a group of mappers now consisting of [hanabyte](https://osu.ppy.sh/users/8617799), [CallieCube](https://osu.ppy.sh/users/7535045) and [PaRaDogi](https://osu.ppy.sh/users/2054596) who have this month produced the first episode of a podcast about mapping.
-This month's guest, [Camo](https://osu.ppy.sh/users/5194391), spoke with them about different topics around mapping such as their favourite maps, or more complex ones such as whether "fun" also means "good".
+[The Mappers Table Podcast](https://www.youtube.com/@themapperstablepodcast) is a group of mappers now consisting of ::hanabyte::{ user-id=8617799 }, [CallieCube](https://osu.ppy.sh/users/7535045) and ::PaRaDogi::{ user-id=2054596 } who have this month produced the first episode of a podcast about mapping.
+This month's guest, ::Camo::{ user-id=5194391 }, spoke with them about different topics around mapping such as their favourite maps, or more complex ones such as whether "fun" also means "good".
 In short, a new ambitious project by the community for mappers that we hope will be a success and last for a long time.

 #### MasterMapper 2023

 Have you been looking for a serious mapping tournament for a long time but can't find one?
 Then hurry up and sign up for [MasterMapper 2023](https://osu.ppy.sh/community/forums/topics/1699534?n=1), which is accepting participants until February 4th.
-This tournament hosted by [Gordon](https://osu.ppy.sh/users/7856835), now in its 3rd iteration, brings together mappers of all levels (within certain criteria such as having been active recently, or having Ranked maps) to compete on Featured Artist tracks over several months.
+This tournament hosted by ::Gordon::{ user-id=7856835 }, now in its 3rd iteration, brings together mappers of all levels (within certain criteria such as having been active recently, or having Ranked maps) to compete on Featured Artist tracks over several months.
 Don't hesitate to take a look at it even if you just want to see the submissions!

 ## Skinning recap